 7. Iceland Is One of the Most Eco-Friendly Countries In the World

 Iceland is one of the most environmentally-friendly countries in the world.
 In a way, they achieve this low carbon footprint by default.

-Iceland relies on an extraordinarily small amount of fossil feuls to power their infrastructure.
+Iceland relies on an extraordinarily small amount of fossil fuels to power its infrastructure.
 Hydropower and geothermal energy is harnassed from the volcanic activity and hot springs to power an estimated 85% of the nation.
-Read next: Mighty Iceland Waterfalls You Have to SEe to Believe
+Read next: Mighty Iceland Waterfalls You Have to See to Believe

 8. Glaciers Play a Role in Iceland’s Unique Topography

 No matter where you go in Iceland, you’re bound to notice how unique the topography is.
 In large part, Iceland has been shaped by frequent earthquakes and volcanic activity.
 The third element contributing to the gorgeous landscape is glacial activity!
 Read more: Iceland – Experience the Land of Fire and Ice